Do You Know Who You are Hiring?

 Have they answered the questions on your application honestly?

-- Over 50% of resumes contain false or misleading information
+Resumes that contain false or misleading information

 - Best and most accurate data available (We do not “bait n’ switch” the data)